Last Updated on February 4, 2021 by Jim Ferri

 Stockholm, Sweden – The Vasa Museum – Another Special Museum

 There’s no other museum like this anywhere else in the entire world, a celebration of the ignominious launch of a warship.
 The pride of Sweden when it was launched in 1628, the 130-ton Vasa was more than 225’ long and 160’ tall when it sank in the middle of Stockholm harbor after sailing barely ¾ mile on its maiden voyage.

 The ship was finally salvaged in 1961, and painstakingly restored.
 For 17 years it was sprayed day and night with a preservative that replaced the water in the wood’s cells and prevented it from drying out and splitting.
-Now housed in its own museum in Stockholm harbor, it looks almost exactly as it was when launched, sans the paint, and is the only almost fully intact 17th-century ship ever salvaged.
+Now housed in its own museum on the harbor in Stockholm, one of the top 10 places in Sweden, it looks almost exactly as it was when launched, sans the paint, and is the only almost fully intact 17th-century ship ever salvaged.
 It’s the most popular museum in all of Scandinavia.

 115 21 Stockholm, Sweden

 When I first visited Titanic Belfast I was stunned both by the design of the exhibit as well as the design of the building itself, built right beside the historic site of its construction.
 I’ve never been so mesmerized by an exhibition of this type.